-Great Lakes Day 2014
+Great Lakes Day 2017

-Great Lakes Days, March 5-6, 2014, in Washington, D.C.
+Great Lakes Days, March 15-16, in Washington, D.C.

-Washington, DC 20005
+Washington, DC 20036

 The nation cannot afford NOT to protect the Great Lakes—they are the source of drinking water for 30 million people!

-Please plan on attending Great Lakes Day 2014, March 5-6 in Washington, D.C.
+Please plan on attending Great Lakes Day 2017, March 15-16 in Washington, D.C.
 Your help is essential in holding the line against cuts to essential Great Lakes programs.

 As federal public officials continue to discuss how to balance the federal budget, there is tremendous pressure to cut programs, including those that are vital to restore and protect the Great Lakes.
 Great Lakes Day participants will stand up for a resource that more than 30 million people depend on for their drinking water, jobs, health, and way of life.

-Over the past three years, Great Lakes advocates have been instrumental in winning more than $1 billion in federal support to clean up toxic hot spots, restore critical habitat, and confront invasive species through programs like the Great Lakes Restoration Initiative.
-The GLRI funding is already reaping huge benefits for the region by cleaning up the lakes, enhancing job creation, and jumpstarting the economy in the Great Lakes states —but there is more work to do.
+Over the past eight years, Great Lakes advocates have been instrumental in winning more than $1 billion in federal support to clean up toxic hot spots, restore critical habitat, and confront invasive species through programs like the Great Lakes Restoration Initiative.
+GLRI funding is already reaping huge benefits for the region by cleaning up the lakes, enhancing job creation, and supporting the economy in the Great Lakes states —but there is more work to do.
 We won’t quit until we’ve put an end to drinking water restrictions, beach closings and fish consumption advisories.

 These accomplishments are significant.
 But our work is not done.
-That’s why it’s more important than ever to attend Great Lakes Day 2014, March 5-6.
+That’s why it’s more important than ever to attend Great Lakes Day 2017, March 15-16.

-A limited number of scholarships will be available for up to $250 in travel reimbursement.
+A limited number of scholarships will be available for up to $275 in travel reimbursement.
 The distribution of scholarships will require approval by the Coalition leadership.
-HOW state leaders from each of the Great Lakes states will request meetings with elected officials on behalf of Great Lakes Day participants from each state.
+Coalition state leaders from each of the Great Lakes states will request meetings with elected officials on behalf of Great Lakes Day participants from each state.
 However, if you have any special needs or relationships that we should be aware of, please contact Martha Borie Wood – Great Lakes Day Coordinator, at firstname.lastname@example.org.

-The Canadian Embassy Reception
+Canadian Embassy Reception

-Great Lakes Congressional Breakfast Reception
+Great Lakes Congressional Breakfast Reception – External Event

-The Great Lakes Congressional Breakfast Reception will be held Thursday, March 6 from 8:15-9:45am (EST).
-The reception includes a continental breakfast sponsored jointly by the Great Lakes Commission and Northeast-Midwest Institute.
-Invited guests include members of the Great Lakes Congressional Delegation, Great Lakes governors, mayors and tribes, and congressional staff.
+The Great Lakes Congressional Breakfast Reception hosted by the Great Lakes Commission will be held Thursday, March 15, from 8:15 a.m. – 9:45 a.m in the Rayburn House Office Building, room 2168 (Gold Room).
+The reception includes a continental breakfast sponsored by the Great Lakes Commission and Northeast-Midwest Institute.
+Invited guests include members of the Great Lakes congressional delegation, Great Lakes governors, mayors and tribes, and congressional staff.